 How do I get started?

-Print our quantity cards on sturdy paper and cut them to make a beginner deck of 20 cards.
-There are four suits of cards, 1 through 5.
-This is a perfect place to start with your preschooler or kindergartner.
+Print our quantity cards on sturdy paper and cut them to make a beginner deck of 20 cards; see link below.
+That is a perfect place to start with your preschooler or kindergartner.

 Have fun playing your favorite game such as Go Fish or Memory with quantity cards.
-Or, try one of our games, such as Capture or Make a Match/Make a Number.
+Or try one of our games, such as Capture.
 The important thing is to watch and listen as children play games.
 You will find that there is a lot to talk about when the focus of early math games is on recognizing, composing, and comparing quantities.